 The French Martini is an elegant three-ingredient cocktail with pineapple, vodka, and a kiss of French Chambord.
 Perfect for entertaining!

-These are really fun martinis to drink because with each sip you can taste a little hint of all three ingredients ~ pineapple, Chambord, and vodka
+It’s one of my favorite cocktails to serve because with each sip you can taste a little hint of all three ingredients ~ pineapple, Chambord raspberry liqueur, and crisp vodka

-The sunny, slightly sweet and tart, frothy, and completely gorgeous French martini was created in New York in the 1980’s.
-It gained popularity in the U.S. in the 90’s and hasn’t looked back since!
+This sunny, slightly sweet, tart, frothy, and completely gorgeous French martini recipe was created in New York in the late 1980s.
+The first French Martini gained popularity as a contemporary classic cocktail and hasn’t looked back since!

-These types of elegant, beautiful drinks, like our Blueberry Vodka Cocktail, and reader favorite, the Red Velvet Martini, are always a hit with friends and for special occasions.
-The French Martini has the advantage of being super simple to make, as well.
+These types of elegant, beautiful, fruity cocktails, like our Blueberry Vodka Cocktail, and reader favorite, the Pineapple Vodka Cocktail, are always a hit with friends and for special occasions.
+The French Martini has the advantage of being super simple to make because, unlike the others, you don’t need simple syrup.

-Just 3 ingredients ~ plus a delicious garnish ~ are needed:
+Just 3 ingredients ~ plus a delicious garnish ~ are needed for this simple drink

-- Pineapple Juice – If you can find (or make) fresh juice then definitely use it!
-If not, use quality premade 100% pineapple juice, such as Dole brand
+- Pineapple Juice – If you can find (or make) fresh fruit juice then definitely use it!
+If not, use quality premade 100% pineapple fruit juice.
+You’ll need just 2 ounces, or 60 ml pineapple juice, for each drink

-- Vodka – Since there are just a few ingredients in this drink we recommend you opt for a premium vodka for the best and cleanest vodka flavor!
+- Vodka – Since there are just a few ingredients in this drink opt for a good vodka for the best and cleanest flavor

-- Chambord Liqueur– This liqueur is what makes the drink a “French” martini.
-Chambord is a French produced liqueur that is an infusion of raspberries, blackberries, black raspberries, black currant, Madagascar vanilla, and Cognac
+- Chambord Liqueur– Chambord black raspberry liqueur is where we get the name French martini.
+Chambord is a French raspberry liqueur that is an infusion of raspberries, blackberries, black raspberries, black currant, Madagascar vanilla, and Cognac

 - Fresh Raspberries – Optional, but perfect for a garnish.
-We skewered ours with a decorative bamboo cocktail pick.
-We chose to use 3 raspberries since traditional martinis use 3 olives
+We skewered ours with a decorative bamboo pick.
+We chose to use 3 raspberries since traditional martinis use 3 olives.
+You can also use a citrus peel for garnish.

 Instructions for making a French Martini